Ilyushin Il-114: Airframe

 The Ilyushin Il-114 is a low-wing cantilever monoplane with a conventional swept empennage with a single vertical stabiliser and rudder.
 The airframe is constructed mainly of metal, with composite materials used in the wing box, dorsal fin, ailerons, spoilers, wing-root fairings and radome.
 The aircraft has retractable tricycle nosewheel undercarriage, while double-slotted trailing edge flaps are fitted to the wings.
 Up to 64 passengers are accommodated in the aircraft's cabin, with passengers' baggage carried in compartments at the front and rear of the cabin, rather than under the cabin floor.

 A low wing configuration was chosen, as opposed to earlier aircraft such as the Antonov An-24 with a high wing design, in order to reduce the landing gear height and weight, ease maintenance, and improve reliability on short and unpaved runways.

+For the original production run, interior components from foreign suppliers were used.
+Newly built aircraft will feature seating, wall panels, galley and lavatory components supplied by the Russian company Aviation Interiors.
+Seats are organised in a 2–2 layout, with a single galley and lavatory situated in the aft of the cabin.
+In late March 2026, the RA60 passenger seats designed and built by Aviation Interiors received certification from the Federal Air Transport Agency.
+For aircraft manufactured in cooperation with the India based Flamingo Aerospace, seats are expected to be provided by Timetooth Technologies.

 Flight deck

 The primary flight controls are mechanical, with controls commanded using a mechanical yoke and pedals.
 Unlike previous Soviet airliners such as the Antonov An-24, which had a large flight crew, the Il-114 is flown by a crew of two, who are provided with cathode-ray tube based electronic flight instruments provided by either the NIIAO TsPNK-114 complex, or a stack produced by Rockwell Collins Aerospace.
 The Il-114-300 includes cockpit improvements such as the TsPNK-114M2 digital avionics suite developed by Concern Radio-Electronic Technologies.
 This system allows the aircraft to operate in ICAO Category II conditions, with information being displayed on five LCD displays.